Ikatan Cinta

-Ikatan Cinta (English: The Tie of Love) is an Indonesian television series which premiered 19 October 2020 on RCTI.
+Ikatan Cinta (English: The Tie of Love) is an Indonesian television series which premiered 19 October 2020 to 24 January 2024 on RCTI.
 It starred Amanda Manopo, Arya Saloka, Evan Sanders, and Glenca Chysara.
+This series is the seventh longest series in Indonesia based on episodes.

+This series is the highest rated series of all time in Indonesia and got TRP of 15,7 and an audience share of 53% (The disclosure of Roy's death).

 Plot

-Ikatan Cinta narrates the tale of two siblings, Andin (Amanda Manopo) and Elsa (Glenca Chysara), who were secretly in love with Nino (Evan Sanders).
-After Elsa learns that Nino was getting married to Andin, their already strained relationship takes a turn for the worst.
+Ikatan Cinta narrates the tale of two siblings, Andin and Elsa, who were secretly in love with Nino.
+After Elsa learns that Nino was marrying Andin, their already strained relationship takes a turn for the worse.
 She opposes her sister's engagement to Nino.
-With the help of Andin's father, Surya (Surya Saputra), Andin carries out her desire to wed Nino.
-Despite the opposition of Elsa and Sarah (Natasha Dewanti), her mother.
+With the help of Andin's father, Surya, Andin carries out her desire to wed Nino.
+Despite the opposition of Elsa and Sarah, her mother.

 Andin then learns that Nino and Elsa were once lovers.
 Elsa was her mother's favorite child, and because of this, anything she desires will be granted.
 Elsa exploited the circumstance.
-Many of Elsa's cunning plans got into motion.
+Many of Elsa's cunning plans are set in motion.
 The bond between Nino and Andin is unaffected by this though.
-Both of them eventually gets married.
+They both eventually marry.